Burnt House: Human remains

 In the room identified as the kitchen, the forearm bones from the finger tip to the elbow joint of a woman approximately 25 years old were discovered.
 Since the bone is almost certainly that of a Jewish woman, it was buried in accordance with Jewish law, but pictures of the findings are on display.

 Kathros family

-Also found in the house were a round stone weight, 10 cm in diameter, on it, in square Aramaic script was the Hebrew inscription (of) "Bar Kathros", meaning the "son of Kathros"; this indicating that the house belonged to the Kathros family.

-According to the Talmud, the Kathros family was a priestly family that had abused its position in the Temple.
-The Talmud describes them in Pesahim 57A in a poem that lists the priestly families that abused their positions in the temple as follows:
+Also found in the house was a round stone weight, 10 cm in diameter, inscribed in square Aramaic script with the words "Bar Kathros," meaning "son of Kathros."
+This suggests that the house belonged to the priestly Kathros family.
+The Talmud references them in a poem listing priestly families who abused their positions in the Temple, stating:

 The attack for misusing their pens may mean they spread false rumors or misinformation.
 Although someone may have carried this weight from another house, the Bar Kathros family certainly had a house in Jerusalem, given their priestly position, and this one is a good candidate.